ciotlosm/lovelace-thermostat-dark-card/plan-coordinates/README.md

 ![plan](https://user-images.githubusercontent.com/7738048/42569358-ede62cae-8518-11e8-989e-25812e8b95f8.gif)

-## Warning
+## ⚠️ Warning ⚠️
-⚠️ This feature only works with Chrome that supports Event.path on MouseMove.
+- This feature only works with Chrome that supports Event.path on MouseMove.
+- Make sure your browser zoom is at 100% otherwise coordinates will fail to be accurate

 **Example**
 ```yaml